kosli-dev/cli/docs.kosli.com/content/introducing_kosli/pipelines.md

 ![Diagram of Pipeline Reporting](/images/pipelines.svg)

 A number of required flags may be defaulted to a set of environment variables, depending on the CI system you use.
 Check [How to use Kosli in CI Systems](/getting_started/use_kosli_in_ci_systems/) for more details.
-All of the flaga can be represented by [environment variables](/introducing_kosli/cli/#environment-variables)
+All of the flags can be represented by [environment variables](/introducing_kosli/cli/#environment-variables)

 ## Artifacts

 Whatever you produce during your build process can be an artifact - a binary file, an archive, a folder, a docker image... sometimes you don't produce anything new while "building" and the complete code can be your artifact.

-Best practice is to create Kosli pipeline for each type of artifact - e.g. if your CI pipeline prpduces 3 separate artifacts (that could be 3 different binaries for three different platforms) you'd create 3 different Kosli pipelines to report artifacts and evidences.
+Best practice is to create Kosli pipeline for each type of artifact - e.g. if your CI pipeline produces 3 separate artifacts (that could be 3 different binaries for three different platforms) you'd create 3 different Kosli pipelines to report artifacts and evidences.

 ## Evidences